Customer: Washtenaw Intermediate School District

 • Replicable across schools

-• Supported by structured curriculum
+• Supported by structured, standards-aligned curriculum

-• Sustainable for teachers
+• Sustainable for teachers with professional development and turnkey resources

 Key Insight